sourced-bvba/blog/_posts/2018-04-17-json-rpc-over-websockets.md

 This will send a message on `/json-rpc-request/product`, while listening for the reply on `/user/json-rpc-reply/product`.

 This code requires you to build a `StompSession`.
-If you want to know how to create a one, you can do something like this.
+If you want to know how to create one, you can do something like this.

 {% highlight kotlin %}
 private fun createSession(objectMapper: ObjectMapper): StompSession {